Moddable-OpenSource/moddable/documentation/xs/XS Compartment.md

 XS implements most of the [TC39 Compartment Proposal](https://github.com/tc39/proposal-compartments).
 Beware that the proposal is at en early stage and that the programming interface described in this document will likely evolve.

+XS implements compartments natively, without Module and Evaluators classes, and without modifying dynamic import.
+Maybe other proposals like the `module` construct will eventually justify such a dramatic evolution of the ECMAScript module machinery.
+But compartments do not.

 ## About

 In XS, the real host is the application that creates an XS machine to evaluate scripts and import modules.